 If a child is being bullied or feels at risk of being bullied there are many ways in which they can report this.
 They may report this to their Form Tutor initially, or their Year Leader, or any member of staff who can then take the appropriate course of action.
-Students can also discreetly email the stayingsafe@little-lever.bolton.sch.uk address if they feel more comfortable reporting it in this way which is checked by the Designated Safeguarding Lead.
+Students can also discreetly email the stayingsafe@little-lever.bolton.sch.uk address or through the individual year group staying safe pages on google classroom if they feel more comfortable reporting it in this way which is checked by the Designated Safeguarding Lead.